ETS-BodyModeling/ImplicitParametricAvatar/README.md

 - **Carlos Vázquez** ([ORCID](http://orcid.org/0000-0003-2161-8507))
 - **Eric Paquette** ([ORCID](http://orcid.org/0000-0001-9236-647X))

-**Clothed_SMPLX** In this work, we present a novel approach for three-dimensional estimation of human avatars, leveraging the Skinned Multi-Person Linear (SMPL-X) parametric body model.
+In this work, we present a novel approach for three-dimensional estimation of human avatars, leveraging the Skinned Multi-Person Linear (SMPL-X) parametric body model.
 Our methodology integrates the strengths of:
 1. A **Pixel-aligned Implicit Function (PIFuHD)** model for mesh generation.
 2. A multi-step optimization process to infer accurate SMPL-X parameters and deformation vector for clothing.